astronomer/docs/astro/view-logs.md

 ## Airflow task logs

-Airflow task logs for both [local Airflow environments](https://docs.astronomer.io/learn/logging#log-locations) and Deployments on Astro are available in the Airflow UI and Cloud UI.
-Task logs can help you troubleshoot a specific task instance that failed or retried.
+Airflow task logs can help you troubleshoot a specific task instance that failed or retried.
+Based on your preference, you can choose to use to access task logs in the Cloud UI or the Airflow UI.
+Both provide filters, search, and download options for task logs and share other information about your DAG performance on the same page.

 Task logs for Astro Deployments are retained for 90 days.
 The task log retention policy is not currently configurable.

+You can also access local Airflow task logs in your local [Airflow UI](https://docs.astronomer.io/learn/airflow-ui#logs) or [printed to the terminal](https://docs.astronomer.io/learn/logging#log-locations).

 ### Airflow task log levels